anderspippi/smelly/docs/overview.rst

 The scrollback buffer
 -----------------------

-|kitty| supports scrolling back to view history, just like most terminals.
+|smelly| supports scrolling back to view history, just like most terminals.
 You
 can use either keyboard shortcuts or the mouse scroll wheel to do so.
 However,
-|kitty| has an extra, neat feature.
+|smelly| has an extra, neat feature.
 Sometimes you need to explore the scrollback
-buffer in more detail, maybe search for some text or refer to it side-by-side while typing in a follow-up command. |kitty| allows you to do this by pressing the :sc:`show_scrollback` shortcut, which will open the scrollback buffer in your favorite pager program (which is :program:`less` by default).
+buffer in more detail, maybe search for some text or refer to it side-by-side while typing in a follow-up command. |smelly| allows you to do this by pressing the :sc:`show_scrollback` shortcut, which will open the scrollback buffer in your favorite pager program (which is :program:`less` by default).
 Colors and text formatting are preserved.
 You can explore the scrollback buffer comfortably